What is a cost segregation study, and how can it benefit real estate investors?

 Long leveraged by seasoned commercial real estate investors, cost segregation studies allow taxpayers who own commercial real estate to reclassify certain assets as property under Internal Revenue Code § 1245.

-Cost segregation, which has the potential to reduce tax liability and increase cash flow significantly, was once reserved almost exclusively for wealthier investors.
+Cost segregation, which can reduce tax liability and increase cash flow significantly, was once reserved almost exclusively for wealthier investors.
 However, the Tax Cuts and Jobs Act of 2017 (TCJA) increased the bonus depreciation from 50% to 100%, making cost segregation much more appealing to the average commercial investor.

 The study itself is a strategic process.
-A cost segregation expert performs an analysis of real estate (commercial property only) and makes the determination as to whether or not identifying and setting apart specific components of that property as private as personal property defined in IRC 1245 will produce any accelerated depreciation benefits for tax purposes.
+A cost segregation expert performs an analysis of real estate (commercial property only) and determines whether or not identifying and setting apart specific components of that property as private as personal property defined in IRC 1245 will produce any accelerated depreciation benefits for tax purposes.

-Using a cost segregation study, owners of commercial real estate have the potential to shelter much more taxable income from their real estate portfolios due to deductions for accelerated depreciation.
-In general, any commercial (NOT single-family homes) real estate that is acquired after 1986, including real estate construction, improvements, or new acquisitions can qualify for cost segregation.
+Using a cost segregation study, commercial real estate owners can shelter much more taxable income from their real estate portfolios due to deductions for accelerated depreciation.
+In general, any commercial (NOT single-family homes) real estate acquired after 1986, including real estate construction, improvements, or new acquisitions, can qualify for cost segregation.

 Landscaping, sidewalks, pavement, and other improvements to land are subject to 15-year depreciable life.
 Buildings and structures depreciate over 27.5 or 39 years depending on the kind of property, while the land itself is not depreciated.